top of page

 Bride and groom kiss in front of a stone building, surrounded by guests and flowers.
 The bride holds pink flowers, creating a romantic scene.

-Outside area with old stone walls and archways.
-Great for first looks or wedding ceremonies.
-It’s a good way to move between indoor and outdoor photos.
+This outdoor area features old stone walls and archways.
+It’s perfect for first looks or wedding ceremonies.
+It’s a great way to transition between indoor and outdoor photos.

-Things to Think About: The lighting changes a lot from room to room which means photographers need to know how to adjust to keep the lighting consistent.
+Things to Think About: The lighting changes a lot from room to room, which means photographers need to know how to adjust to keep the lighting consistent.
 Timing is important for the courtyard, especially in the summer or winter.
-Each spot has unique backgrounds, which means you can get a lot of different photos without leaving Hart House.
+Each spot has unique backgrounds, allowing for a variety of photos without leaving Hart House.

-Check out a complete rundown of wedding photos at the Hart House Venue Photography Page
+Check out a complete rundown of wedding photos at the Hart House wedding gallery.

 Knox College